SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 ```

 1. ![Branching Auto Map](../media/choreolib-branching-auto.png)
-2. `AutoRoutine.anyActive()` can be used as a shorthand for checking if any of many trajectories are active.
-You can also check if any trajectories are done using `AutoRoutine.anyDone()`.
+2. `AutoRoutine.anyActive()` can be used as a shorthand for checking if any trajectories in a set are active.
+3. Similar to `AutoRoutine.anyActive()`, `AutoRoutine.anyDone()` can be used as a shorthand for checking if any trajectories in a set are done.

 ## AutoBindings